tedneward/Azgaarnoth/Classes/PaleMaster.md

 Once you use this feature, you can't use it again until you complete a short or long rest.

 # Pale Master Spells
+Pale master spells are a mix of the arcane, the divine, and the necrotic.
+However, principally they draw upon arcane forces for their spells, and as such their spells can be learned by wizards.
+Pale masters are also able to learn wizard spells, but typically choose not to, since doing so would distract from their more... pure... work.

+> ### Game Notes
+> Pale masters are capable of copying spells out of a wizard spell book, and likewise for wizards out of a pale master spellbook for the usual time and cost.

 ## Cantrips (0 Level)
 * Blood Siphon (GG)